-The development of effective assessment and management programs should focus on achieving the following DOE expectations:
+The development of effective Management and Independent Assessment Programs should focus on achieving the following expectations:

-- Documented assessment programs define the systems that will be used to plan, perform, and follow up on assessments. - Responsibilities are defined for both performing and responding to assessments. - Senior management endorses and actively supports the assessment program and views it as a value-added process. - Management at all levels is responsive to any identified issues, regardless of how they are identified. - Individuals performing assessments are appropriately trained and qualified in the assessment process. - Objective evidence is available to substantiate assessment findings. - Corrective actions are taken promptly to prevent recurrence. - Feedback is solicited from management, workers, independent evaluators and customers. - Measurable organization goals and objectives are identified and progress can be demonstrated.
+- Documented assessment programs provide for identification of the people, processes, and systems that will be used to plan, perform, and follow up on assessments. - Responsibilities are defined for both performing and responding to assessments. - Senior management endorses and actively supports the assessment program and views it as a value-added process, and ensures adequate fiscal and human resources are assigned to support the assessment function.
+Management at all levels is responsive to any identified issues, regardless of how they are identified.
+(Note: terminology used to identify issues or suggested improvements should be defined up front prior to the start of the assessment.
+Example, "findings" are those issues that are a direct result of noncompliance with a requirement, and "opportunities for improvement" are those issues that are not contrary to a requirement, but would enhance the results of the implementation of requirements.) - Individuals performing assessments are appropriately trained and qualified in the assessment process. - Objective evidence is available to substantiate the basis for assessment findings, as well as to support other assessment determinations, such as "in compliance with requirements." - Corrective actions are taken promptly to prevent recurrence (that is, implement prompt and effective corrective actions by determining the root cause and ensuring the cause is addressed to prevent recurrenc: Criterion 3). - Feedback is solicited from management, workers, independent evaluators and customers, as appropriate. - Measurable organization goals and objectives are identified and progress can be demonstrated. - Assessments are planned, scheduled, and prioritized using a graded approach, as delineated in the Organization's Quality Assurance Program. - Project activities and documentation are adequate to support Critical Decision approval in the areas of project management, engineering, design, safety, environment, security and quality assurance.